atomanyih/analog-synth/LOG.md

 const adjustedT = t + (currentPixelBeingRendered - currentPixelAtT) * timePerPixel;
 ```

+it's weird when the frame rate is lower than the render frame rate

 still not sure yet how to do sync for this. one way to think about it is removing the "time" component entirely, just rendering based on `index`

 seems like the frame jumps periodically. not sure why